TravisLinkey/obsidian/6 - Full Notes/Philosophy/Philosophers/Friedrich Nietzsche/Notes/Christianity and Ressentiment.md

 ### Life Denial and Nihilism
 They prefer self-denial instead of strength and self-assertion.
 According to Nietzsche, this is a form of life-denial or [[Nihilism]], where the highest human potentials are suppressed in favor of mediocrity and passivity.

+### Biblical Principals
+Humility, charity, and pity are the result of universalizing the plight of the slave, [[Slave Morality]], onto all of humankiund, and thus enslaving the masters as well.

+### Political Implications
+`The democratic movement is the heir to Christianity`
+- The political manifestation of [[Slave Morality]] because its obsession with freedom and equality.

 ### References
 - [[Master vs. Slave Morality]]